 There are many types of benign skin growths and below are some of the more common examples.
-Sometimes, a skin cancer may be mistaken as normal skin spot.
-Do consult a doctor or dermatologist to have a proper clinical evaluation.
+Sometimes, skin cancer may be mistaken as normal skin spot.
+Do consult a dermatologist to have a proper clinical evaluation.

-Seborrheic keratosis are non-cancerous growths.
-They are usually brown, but can vary from light brown to black.
-They vary in size from a few millimeters in diameter to larger than 10 millimeters.
+Seborrheic keratosis is non-cancerous growth.
+They are usually brown but can vary from light brown to black.
+They vary in size from a few millimetres in diameter to larger than 10 millimetres.
 Their main feature is the waxy, “pasted-on” or “stuck-on” appearance.

-They become more common and more numerous with advancing age and hence they are also commonly known as aged spots.
+They become more common and more numerous with advancing age and hence they are also commonly known as age spots.

 Because they may grow larger over the years, removal is sometimes recommended especially if they itch, get irritated, or bleed easily.
 A seborrheic keratosis may turn black and may be difficult to distinguish from skin cancer at times.
 Hence, a biopsy is needed to help determine if it is cancerous or not.
 Otherwise, they can be easily removed with laser or cautery.

-Benign fibrous histiocytomas are common benign fibrous skin growths consisting of firm, smooth, often hyperpigmented lump occurring on the limbs, especially in females.
+Benign fibrous histiocytomas is a common benign fibrous skin growth consisting of a firm, smooth, often hyperpigmented lump occurring on the limbs, especially in females.
 They can be removed by minor surgery.

-Syringoma are benign growths of the sweat glands seen usually around the eyes.
-They usually appear as fleshed-colored spots and are more common in women.
+Syringomas are benign growths of the sweat glands seen usually around the eyes.
+They usually appear as fleshed-coloured spots and are more common in women.
 They may be removed by minor surgery or laser surgery.
 In most patients, the result is acceptable and satisfactory!
-But one should be aware that syringoma may recur and sometimes small scar may result.
+But one should be aware that syringomas may recur and sometimes small scar may result.

 Milia are 1-2 mm white or yellow spots that appear commonly on the cheeks and eyelids.
 They can be easily removed without leaving any scars.

-Xanthelesma occur as raised yellow patches on or around the eyelids and they are actually cholesterol-laden deposits.
+Xanthelasma occurs as raised yellow patches on or around the eyelids and they are actually cholesterol-laden deposits.
 They may be removed by minor surgery or laser surgery.
-Several treatment sessions may be necessary before the xanthelesma is completely cleared.
+Several treatment sessions may be necessary before the xanthelasma is completely cleared.
 They can regrow so the tendency of recurrence is quite high.

 Skin tags usually occur as multiple small (1-2mm) soft skin growths with a connective tissue stalk.
 Patients often request their removal for cosmetic reasons, or after they have been irritated by jewellery around the neck, or have become inflamed following twisting on their stalk.
 Their removal is usually quite straightforward with cautery or laser surgery.